Leland Glass

-Leland Glass (born November 5, 1950) is an American former professional football wide receiver in the National Football League (NFL) for the Green Bay Packers.
+Leland Glass (born November 5, 1950) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Green Bay Packers.
 He played college football for the Oregon Ducks and was selected by the Packers in the eighth round of the 1972 NFL draft.

 Biography

 Glass was born Leland Strother Glass in Sacramento, California.
 He married his wife Cheryl in 1974, and they have two children: Uumoiya and Monique.
 Uumoiya played one season of college football at Arizona State University and is now eCommerce Manager at Universal Music Group and owner of Brownglass Entertainment.

 After his retirement from the NFL, Leland Glass worked as a high school coach and as a personal trainer.

 College career

 Glass played from 1969 to 1971 at the University of Oregon. in his senior season, he led the Pacific-8 Conference with six touchdown receptions.
 His 46 receptions were good for second in the conference.
 His college teammates included future National Football League stars Bobby Moore (later named Ahmad Rashad) and Hall of Fame quarterback Dan Fouts.